kriegerlab/website/index.md

 {% capture text %}

-We are a multidisciplinary team of computer scientists, biologists and clinicians.
+We are a multidisciplinary team of computer scientists, biologists and clinicians working at the Charité Mitte campus in the centre of Berlin.

 {%
   include button.html